-Azure Active Directory B2C: Set up self-service password reset for your consumers
+Set up self-service password reset for your customers

-With the self-service password reset feature, your consumers (who have signed up for local accounts) can reset their passwords on their own.
-This significantly reduces the burden on your support staff, especially if your application has millions of consumers using it on a regular basis.
-Currently, we only support using a verified email address as a recovery method.
-We will add additional recovery methods (verified phone number, security questions, etc.) in the future.
+With the self-service password reset feature, your customers who have signed up for local accounts can reset their passwords on their own.
+This significantly reduces the burden on your support staff, especially if your application has millions of customers using it on a regular basis.
+Currently, using a verified email address is the only supported recovery method.

 This article applies to self-service password reset used in the context of a sign-in policy.
 If you need fully customizable password reset policies invoked from your app, see this article.

-By default, your directory will not have self-service password reset turned on.
+By default, your directory doesn't have self-service password reset turned on.
 Use the following steps to turn it on:

 - Sign in to the Azure portal as the Subscription Administrator.
 This is the same work or school account or the same Microsoft account that you used to create your directory.

-- Open Active Directory (in the navigation bar on the left side).
+- Open Azure Active Directory (in the navigation bar on the left side).

-- Scroll down to the Self-service password reset enabled section and toggle it to All.
+- Set Self service password reset enabled to All.

 - Click Save at the top of the page.
 You're done!